chucktilbury/shop-timer/README.md

 * Timer ID
   The ID of the part that is is a part of.
 This field must have a value.

+## Other information
+Selection comboboxes work such that items above them in the hirarchy are selected as well as the item.

+Selection combo boxes work such that, if a part is selected, only actions that pertain to that part appear in the selection box.
+If there is no current part, but there is a current assembly, then actions that qualify include all of the parts in that assembly.
+When an action is selected, the part is selected as well.
+If there is no selection in the hirarchy, then all of the actions are presented.